-While it’s off, press down the sleep/wake button again till the Apple logo appears.
+While the device is off, hold down the sleep/wake button utill the Apple logo appears.

-Release the button and allow the phone to start up normally.
+Release the button and the device will start up as normal.

 Like it is advised when other apps are having issues, minor glitches with the App Store can be fixed by stopping and restarting the application on your iPhone.
 Here’s how to do it.